 Student Clubs and Organizations in the School of Science, Engineering and Technology

-The American Chemical Student Society is an organization for students with an interest in the chemical sciences.
+The American Chemical Student Society (ACSS) is an organization for students with an interest in the chemical sciences.
 Members participate in a wide range of programs and activities that enhance their college experience and prepare them for successful careers.

 American Chemical Student Society (ACSS)

-ASCM is the global leader in supply chain organizational transformation, innovation and leadership.
+The Association for Supply Chain Management (ASCM) is the global leader in supply chain organizational transformation, innovation and leadership.
 ASCM focuses on connecting supply chain professionals and companies around the world.
 The student members of the St. Mary’s ASCM chapter will have the opportunity to network with industry professionals, attend facility tours, engage in career development activities and participate in events hosted by the student chapter and the ASCM South Central Texas Chapter in San Antonio.

 Association for Supply Chain Management (ASCM)